UKHO/dotnet-guild/dotnetversions.md

 Azure App Service: These will be patched automatically.

-Core installed centrally on a machine: Currently this a development team responsibility.
-Soon this will be an opt-in functionality via Microsoft Update channels.
-There is an [open issue on GitHub](https://github.com/dotnet/core/issues/5013) for this work.
-A blog post detailing it fully, is expected in December 2020.
+Core installed centrally on a machine: .NET Core and .NET 5 servicing updates can now be installed automatically on Windows, through Microsoft Update [see this post](https://failingfast.io/dotnet-core-automatic-windows-updates/).

 ### 2.5.
 Summary of recommendations for .NET Core applications